eijikominami/aws-cloudformation-samples/three-tier-app/templates/README.md

 English / [**日本語**](README_JP.md)

-# CloudFormation Template - Three Tier App
+# CloudFormation template - Three Tier App

 This is a sample template of a **three tier application** for `CloudFormation`.